Who's Behind Listverse?

 6Suicide by Chainsaw

 David Phyall nearly succeeded in completely beheading himself with a chainsaw on the night of July 5, 2008.
 He rigged up an electric Black & Decker chainsaw to the leg of a table in his home, taped the trigger in the on position, and then plugged it into a timer that he used for his lights.
-Consuming a small volume of alcohol, Phyall lay down under the table, covered his throat with a thin piece of cardboard to protect from nicks prior to the saw activating, and placed the blade of the chainsaw on the cardboard.
+Consuming a small volume of alcohol, Phyall lay down under the table, covered his throat with a thin piece of cardboard to protect from nicks before the saw activating, and placed the blade of the chainsaw on the cardboard.
 Then he waited.
-Once the timer tripped, the chainsaw came to life and carved ¾ of the way through Phyall’s neck, before becoming too clogged with material from his t-shirt.
+Once the timer tripped, the chainsaw came to life and carved ¾ of the way through Phyall’s neck before becoming too clogged with material from his t-shirt.

 David Phyall’s suicide was in protest to pressure to leave his home, which was slated to be demolished.
 His entire block on Bodmin Road, in Bishopstoke, England, had been emptied of all other residents who had accepted payment to leave their houses to make way for future construction.
 Phyall had refused 11 previous offers of payment and alternative living arrangements from his housing association.
 Despite his actions, Phyall’s block was still demolished after his death.